• Skip to primary navigation

 • Schedule regular check-ups: Regularly consult with your dermatologist to monitor your progress and make any necessary adjustments to your treatment plan.

-Request a prescription
+Get a DHT Blocker prescription

 Frequently asked questions about topical dutasteride

-Is topical dutasteride better than topical finasteride?
+Is topical dutasteride FDA-approved?

 Can women use topical dutasteride?